AbsaOSS/enceladus/examples/README.md

 # Examples of Enceladus usage
 ## Custom Rules Implementations
-This is a simple example fo how to implement a custom rule for the conformance engine.
+This is a simple example of how to implement a custom rule for the conformance engine.
 More examples will be added and accordingly this text will grow.